-Prerequisites: PHYS 2212K and MATH 2263.
-Pre- or Co-requisite: PHYS 4111.
+Prerequisite or corequisite: PHYS 4111.
+An introduction to the physics of ionized gases.
 Topics include the wave-particle duality of light and matter, Schrödinger's equation, and time-independent solutions to Schrödinger's equation.
 Dirac notation and matrix formalism are introduced.